As a child, Jason Marsalis watched old television shows as much for the music as for anything the characters were doing onscreen.

 Jo Jones also looked happier on the bandstand than almost any other musician.

-Check out Jones’ work on the Lester Young/Teddy Riley selection called, “Louise.”
+Check out Jones’ work on the Lester Young/Teddy Riley selection, “Louise.”

 Early bebop drummer, percussionist and composer.
 Roach emphasized lyricism in drumming.
 Deeply involved in the civil rights movement.
 Once called a “political drummer” by The New Yorker magazine.